Axireerrer/Axireerrer/README.md

 - 👋 Hi, I’m @Axireerrer
 - 👀 I’m interested in python development and Security Inf
-- 🌱 I’m currently learning Python Developer
+- 🌱 I’m currently learning Python Developer and I find some commercial experience.
 - 💞️ I’m looking to collaborate on companies connected with development and security information.
 - 📫 How to reach me ...